koraktor/metior/README.md

 ### More fine-grained access to repository statistics

-    repo.commits 'development'         # Get all commits in development repo.file_stats                    # Basic statistics about the files
+    repo.commits 'development'         # Get all commits in branch development repo.file_stats                    # Basic statistics about the files
                                        # contained in a repository
     repo.line_history                  # Quick access to lines added and